 * Valid for Italian and foreign students during the school year; valid for organizations with special agreements (see details)

-Children up to 10 years, citizens of Ravenna (with valid document), disabled people with certified disability over 74% or "carta bianca" holders, ecclesiastics, soldiers, tourist guides of Region Emilia-Romagna at work.
-Journalists must request free admission in advance to the Opera di Religione by writing to firstname.lastname@example.org
+Children up to 10 years, citizens of Ravenna (with a valid document), disabled people with certified disability over 74% or "Carta Bianca" holders, ecclesiastics, soldiers, tourist guides of Region Emilia-Romagna at work.
+Journalists must request free admission in advance to the Opera di Religione by writing to email@example.com

 For groups: 1 free tour leader every 20 paying visitors.
 For schools: 1 free teacher every 10 paying students